planetscale/docs/content/news/techcrunch-post.md

 author: 'Abhi Vaidyanatha'
 ---

 About a month ago, PlanetScale's seed funding, gameplan, and path for the future were featured on a TechCrunch article.
-Following its publication, interest in our upcoming database-as-a-service product and Vitess skyrocketed.
+Following its publication, interest in our upcoming Cloud Database product and Vitess skyrocketed.
 Just in case you didn't catch it last time, you can [click here to check it out!](https://techcrunch.com/2018/12/13/planetscale/).